-Celebrate Mexican culture on May 5 with a simple afternoon fiesta.
+Host your own Cinco de Mayo celebration to celebrate Mexican culture!
 Borrow these ideas for your own high-color, low-stress Cinco de Mayo party complete with a few of our favorite authentic Mexican recipes.

-On Cinco de Mayo, keep things colorful and casual at home with an afternoon of food, family, and fun.
-We give you tips for party presentation along with our best Mexican party recipes.
+On Cinco de Mayo, keep things colorful and casual at home with a Mexican-theme party filled with food, family, and fun.
+We give you tips for party presentation, along with our best Mexican party recipes.

-Keep your party table bright and fun with a creative place setting.
-Place a plain white plate atop a circular woven mat, and add a colorful charger on top of a burnt orange cloth napkin for a burst of color.
-Two green rhumba shakers make fun additions, as does a red, blue, and green striped placemat.
+It wouldn't be a Mexican fiesta without a bright and fun place setting.
+Place a plain white plate atop a circular woven mat, then add a colorful charger on top of a burnt orange cloth napkin for a burst of color.
+Two green maraca shakers make fun additions, as does a red, blue, and green striped place mat.

-Place single stems of bright sunflowers in old glass jars to set the mood for a Cinco de Mayo fiesta.
+Bold blooms are one of our favorite Cinco de Mayo decorations.
+Place single stems of bright sunflowers in old glass jars to set the mood for a Mexican fiesta.
 Let the party begin!

 Make it easy for friends to remember which glass is theirs with monogrammed limes.
 Simply use a zester to initial a lime wedge for each guest's drink.

-A Cinco de Mayo buffet is a simple way to keep with the party's casual tone.
+A Cinco de Mayo buffet helps keep with the party's casual tone.
 Offer guests an array of salsas and sauces to try.
 Arrange miniature tortillas on a colorful napkin next to the sauces for guests to use when sampling flavors.
 Use sturdy margarita glasses to serve homemade salsa or guacamole, or any suitable appetizer, salad, or soup that fits your Cinco de Mayo menu.

 Editor's Tip: Use gravy boats to hold salsa and sauces, and label hot sauces to warn guests which ones have a bite.